easco/configparser_ex/README.md

 {:ok, parse_result} = ConfigParser.parse_stream(fake_stream)
 ```

 As mentioned previously the result of doing the parsing is a tuple.
-If successful, the first element of the tupe is `:ok` and the second element is the parsed result.
+If successful, the first element of the tuple is `:ok` and the second element is the parsed result.

 If the parser encounters an error, then the first part of the tuple will be the atom `:error` and the second element will be a string describing the error that was encountered: